sgp715/coffeebot/README.md

 # Coffeebot

 ## Description
 Coffeescript implementation of Michael Nielsen's [neural net tutorial](http://neuralnetworksanddeeplearning.com/chap1.html) , using Nodejs.
+The code itself is a neural network implementation.
+But, I have included examples and utilities that make it easy to learn from the MNIST database.
+The database contains labeled data of handwritten digits represented by black and white images.
+So, you can train the network to take in pixel data and output which digit it believes that image contains!

 ## Install